halfline/pybindlib/README.md

 - Handles complex type relationships and dependencies
 - Creates proper Python modules with types, symbols, and constants submodules
 - Provides clean imports like `from mylib.types import MyStruct`
+- Extracts constants and macros from header files

 ## Requirements